ayhanyigid/kerkenes-router/README.md

 ## Handling 404, 403 and other errors

-If you simply want to catch a 404 (page not found) etc. you can use the `SimpleRouter::error($callback)` static helper method.
+If you simply want to catch a 404 (page not found) etc. you can use the `KerkenesRouter::error($callback)` static helper method.

 This will add a callback method which is fired whenever an error occurs on all routes.